 - 1/3 Cup – Light Brown Sugar (packed) – 72 grams – If you prefer non-sweet multigrain breads, you should use only 2 tablespoons of brown sugar.

-- 1 1/2 Teaspoon – Instant Yeast (or Bread Machine Instant Yeast) – 7.5 milliliters – Not active dry yeast
+- 1 1/2 Teaspoon – Instant Yeast (or Bread Machine Instant Yeast) – 5.4 grams – Not active dry yeast

 Servings – Roughly 18 slices

-Equipment – Measuring cup & spoons, flexible spatula, cutting board, 9×5 bread pan, oven mitts, oven, wire cooling rack and a kneading machine to make the dough (either a bread machine or electric stand mixer with dough hook).
+Equipment – Measuring cup & spoons, flexible spatula, cutting board, 9 x 5 inch metal bread pan, oven mitts, oven, wire cooling rack and a bread machine.

 Multigrain Bread – Straight from the Oven